-decreased sharply during year 3, requested to diversify their agricultural production through constructing a fish pond or raising pigs.
-Other aspects of livestock management did not change.
+Second round.
+As yield decreased in the upland plots cropped for the second year, the players who did not open new upland fields during the second round could not cover their food needs at the end of the second round.
+Livestock management did not change.
 Mutual help developed between players B and F in that F borrowed a buffalo from B in exchange for working in B's paddy fields.

 Third round.
 The facilitator announced that due to exceptionally favorable weather the paddy yield was increased by 100 kg per plot.
 This enabled all players to cover their food needs and some could generate a surplus.
-However, more than half of them still relied on upland crops and three of them had to open new plots from secondary forest.
-Two of them were fined 200 kg per plot by the forest warden because they had cultivated new upland plots.
-On the other hand, the birth of four buffalo calves added to the pressure on the forest.
+However, more than half of them still relied on upland crops and three of them had to open new plots from poor forest.
 The players decided that they wanted to elect a village head.
 Player A was selected because of "his widely recognized wisdom and technical skills".

 Fourth round.
 The main changes that occurred concerned livestock.
 Player C wanted to sell a young buffalo, but the other players either already had their own buffalo, or could not afford the requested price (250 kg rice).
 Player F finally bought it by paying half the price in cash and promising to pay the other half after selling rice the following year.
 Player C exchanged one buffalo for one of D's paddy plots.
-Players B and C sent their buffaloes to graze in rich and poor forests because "there is more to eat" while E sent his buffalo to old pastures that had two years' fallow because "grass had enough time to re-grow".
+Players B and C sent their buffaloes to graze in rich and poor forests because "there is more to eat" while E sent his buffalo to an old fallow because "grass had enough time to re-grow".
 A kept his male buffalo at home because "it is safer and easier to manage".
-He cut grass around the village to feed his buffalo.
+He said he would cut some grass around the village to feed his buffalo.

-The forest warden explained that "it is not necessary to fine farmers who let their livestock graze in the forest because they feed on grasses and low leaves and thus do not degrade the forest".
-But the village head stated that "roaming animals are harmful for regenerating forest and, in addition, poor fodder resources in shrub / regenerating forest have a negative impact on animal health status".
-Everyone agreed to send the buffalocs alternately to two collective pasture areas designated by the village head.
-Further, the village head requested the villagers not to deforest anymore to increase upland crop areas, except in special cases with approval from the forest warden.
+The village head stated that "roaming animals are harmful for regenerating forest and, in addition, poor fodder resources in shrub / regenerating forest have a negative impact on animal health status".
+Everyone agreed to send the buffaloes alternately (in summer and winter) to two collective pasture areas designated by the village head.
+Further, the village head requested the villagers not to deforest anymore to increase upland crop areas, except in special cases.
 He also promoted the introduction of a new rice variety that would increase the lowland rice production to 800kg per year with two cycles.

 Fifth round.
 The facilitator announced the death of three buffaloes from an epidemic.
 This epidemic motivated players to discontinue following the rules established by the village head regarding the use of the officially designated pastures.
 The village head explained that the disease had had heavy consequences because of the poor nutritional status of the animals.
-Therefore, he advised players to (a) intensify paddy production through introduction of the new high yielding variety, (b) vaccinate their buffaloes, and (c) temporarily stop bringing the herds to pasture No. 2 to let it recover from overgrazing.
+Therefore, he advised players to (i) intensify paddy production through introduction of the new high-yielding variety, (ii) vaccinate their buffaloes, and (iii) temporarily stop bringing the herds to the summer pasture to let it recover from overgrazing.